Ekkehard-Schulze/indoor-climate-logger/README.md

 ISO 8601 date and time.
 This format is compatible with python's pandas and plotly packages as well as with spreadsheet processing.

+2. The logger runs in a fixed time zone defined by 'UTC_offset_hours' when using NTP or RTC time, except, when using a PC's system time.
+In the latter case the switching of daylight savings time will lead to the data reperesenting local legal time, which however then is from one out of two possible time zones,
+   e. g.
+CET versus CEST.

 3. The optional script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
 This is convenient, if you want to configure multiple loggers and use and maintain an identical _indoor-climate-logger.py_  script for all of them.
 When operating just a single logger, delete user_settings.py and